-Fattoush is a delicious and flavour-packed Middle Eastern salad of toasted pita bread and chopped vegetables tossed through a vibrant vinaigrette dressing.
+Fattoush salad with pita croutons is a delicious and flavour-packed Lebanese salad of toasted pita bread and chopped vegetables tossed through a vibrant vinaigrette dressing.
 This ubiquitous salad is everyday fare in Israel & other parts of the Middle East.
 It reminds me of Panzanella but with a different flavour profile and I’m rather obsessed with it.
 It can happily be eaten on its own or with a plethora of other dishes as part of a mezze feast.

 *Cooks notes – to make this recipe vegan, simply swap the honey for maple syrup or sugar.

 - Olive oil to coat approx. 3 – 4 Tbsp

 - 450 gms tomatoes mixed

 - ½ small red onion sliced